This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons olive oil or vegetable oil + more as needed

-- Cut your chicken into smaller pieces (bite-size or slightly bigger is fine).
+- I suggest having all ingredients ready to go before starting the actual cooking part as the recipe does go quickly.
+Cut the chicken into bite-size pieces.
 Add the chicken to a bowl and sprinkle the cornstarch over it.
 Toss until coated.

-- Add the soy sauce, honey, apple cider vinegar, chicken broth, and garlic powder to another bowl.
+- To another bowl, add the honey, chicken broth, soy sauce, apple cider vinegar, and garlic powder.
+Whisk together.

 - Add the oil to a skillet over medium-high heat.
 Let the pan get nice and hot.
 Cook the chicken until browned on two sides (about 3-5 min/side).
-I did two batches so as not to over-crowd the pan.
+Do two batches so as not to crowd the pan.
 You may need to add another tablespoon or so of oil when cooking the second batch.
-Remove chicken from the pan and set it aside once it's seared.
+Transfer the chicken to a plate once it's seared.
 Important note: If the chicken is sticking, wait a little longer and it will release when it's nicely browned.
 I use tongs to make turning the chicken quick and easy.

 - Let it cook for a few minutes until the sauce has thickened up a bit and the chicken is fully cooked through (I spoon some sauce over top).
-Serve immediately.
-It's really good over rice!
+Serve immediately with chopped scallions if desired.

 - Please read the blog post for more troubleshooting tips!